ycexiao/scikit-package/doc/source/snippets/pre-commit-local-setup.rst

     .. code-block:: bash

         $ git add .
-        $ git commit -m "skpkg: start a new project"
+        $ git commit -m "skpkg: initial commit of a new project"

 #.
 Ensure that all of the ``pre-commit`` hooks pass: